 Weighted Blanket Benefits

-There are many different health issues and chronic conditions that weighted blankets can help with.
-According to Caleb Backe, a health and wellness expert for Maple Holistics, “Weighted blankets may provide sounder sleep, reduced feelings of anxiety, and lessening in ADHD and ADD symptoms."
+Weighted blankets can be used to address many different health issues and chronic conditions.
+According to Caleb Backe, a health and wellness expert for Maple Holistics, weighted blankets "may provide sounder sleep, reduced feelings of anxiety, and lessening in ADHD and ADD symptoms."
 Studies also show that they can help those with insomnia, PTSD, cerebral palsy, and restless leg syndrome.

 Weighted Blanket Guidelines